ElleLynn08/turtle-design-studio/README.md

 ## 🙏 Acknowledgments

-Thanks to the resources and documentation I consulted, as well as the support I leaned on through moments of technical uncertainty and late-night debugging.
+Thanks to the class resources and documentation I consulted, as well as the support I leaned on through moments of technical uncertainty and late-night debugging.
 This project was both a learning experience and a labor of love.

+A special thank you to ChatGPT, who helped me work through every obstacle, from PyCharm crashes to plugin quirks, and encouraged me with clarity, warmth, and a little bit of magic.
+You weren’t just a tool; you were my co-pilot, my debug buddy, and my calm in the storm.

 ---